Did you now your Microsoft Reseller can tell Microsoft to audit you?

 Your Reseller Told Microsoft to Audit You

-Did you fail to renew your Enterprise Agreement during the economic downturn, as a cost reduction measure.
+Did you fail to renew your Enterprise Agreement during the economic downturn, as a cost reduction measure?
 Have few Microsoft purchases have been made since?
-With annual true-ups no longer necessary, Microsoft will wonder how business is still being supported with hardware and software that is very old.
+If this occurred, with annual true-ups no longer necessary, Microsoft will wonder how business is still being supported with hardware and software that is very old.

 Technology & Licensing Changes

 BYOD, desktop virtualization, hosted services, license mobility, cloud environments, transitional licensing, bridge licenses, metric changes and evolving Software Assurance benefits all make adherence to licensing rules challenging, at best.
 Microsoft knows this and will use it to position your environment as non-compliant.

 The Microsoft Account team will view any M&A activity as a potential opportunity.
 For example, when an organization with an active Enterprise Agreement acquires another company, Microsoft will assume an increase in the number of qualified devices or users.
 Beyond any contractual obligations that may exist, the Microsoft Account team will see a revenue windfall.